h1ddengames/devopsqa/QA/QA-Automation-Mindmap/Core-Java.md

         int arrayOfInts[]
         ```

-        the prefered way of declaring a one-dimensional array is:
+        the preferred way of declaring a one-dimensional array is:

         ```
         type[] varName;